 - Give me an example where you used your critical thinking to come out of a crisis situation in your previous organization.

-The way you can best handle these behavioral job interview questions is to showcase creativity in everything you present in the interview.
+You can best handle these behavioral job interview questions to showcase creativity in everything you present in the interview.
 Pay close attention to the project you present, the resume you show and the way you represent your achievements.

 Remember, everything counts.
 Of course, you need to prepare beforehand for the situations you would tell about, but the most important thing is your walk should match your talk.